craigtaub/node-alice/README.md

    - think can up listeners or reset them each time..if not just heavy but still works
     - cant need 'process.setMaxListeners(0);' so can do infinite, BAD THO.
     - SOLVED using singleton again.
+ - BUG blog requires no setTimeout ?? should instrument 1st time, execute second time.
+  - app starts and adds alot, reset should be fine..
+  - IF require inline WILL lose data as calls setTimeout at top to clear code..
+  - FIXED by using singleton to set when has reset.
+  - ELSE have to dis-allow apps using inline requires..

+## DONE
+- iteration - when a loop prints code block X number of times...nasty although correct. need to only print line once if matches previous line exactly.
+ - fixed with previousContent
 - babel syntax / allow ES6 (espirma works with ES6) - BAD (CANT FIX)
  - require-hook not babel-node
  - might need some updates for exports/imports etc but should work